Breaking the cubic barrier in the Solovay-Kitaev algorithm: Proof of th:semisimple

-using the Baker-Campbell-Hausdorff formula \eqref{e:bch}, and then differentiate term by term with respect to $u$.
-Considering the real analytic convergence of this formula, we obtain

-as a refinement of \eqref{e:dnomega}.
-The Lipschitz estimate follows from taking the norm of this expression. \end{proof}
+The proof of the Lipschitz statement is similar to the proof of the corresponding statement in \Lem{l:zigzag}.
+First, $x \mapsto x^u$ is $O(1)$-Lipschitz.
+Second, since \eqref{e:dnomega} comes from a power series within its radius of convergence, we are allowed to differentiate within the error term to conclude that the entire expression is $O(\eps^n)$-Lipschitz. \end{proof}

-We turn to the algorithm to produce roughly exponential steps for a general semisimple $G$, assuming only that the word $\omega$ has uniform conjugate cancellation.
+We turn to the algorithm to produce roughly exponential steps for a general semisimple $G$, assuming that the word $\omega$ is UCC.
 As explained at the end of \Sec{ss:long}, we can replace $G$ with $G_{\min}$ and thus assume that $G$ is a product of simple Lie groups.